Common challenges SME’s face in the UK (and how to beat them with good ERP)

 Example

-Whether it is a failure to regularly review your service providers and compare what you are getting against the rest of the market place or merely purchasing a PC from your usual source because it is ‘easier’ small businesses are regularly making a series of small (and sometimes larger) decision based on a lack of information because there isn’t time to sit back, review and make a considered decision.
+Whether it is a failure to regularly review your service providers and compare what you are getting against the rest of the market place or merely purchasing a PC from your usual source because it is ‘easier’ small businesses are regularly making a series of small (and sometimes larger) decisions based on a lack of information because there isn’t time to sit back, review and make a considered decision.

 The solution:

-1. Monitoring performance
+Monitoring performance

 How do you measure performance?
 And, how do potential indicators illustrate that your team is performing to its fullest?
 If certain members of your team aren’t working as well as they should, your business could suffer as a result.